top of page

 1. Cross-border work deliveries

-From a residence permit perspective, work and materials contracts present numerous challenges, as the delivery of the manufactured products or systems usually requires the seller's employees to enter Germany.
-Since entry for installation or maintenance purposes is generally only for short-term stays, a national visa for work and materials contracts cannot often be issued.
-Legislators have recognized this problem.
-The law therefore permits the short-term stay of foreign workers to set up, assemble, disassemble, maintain, or repair machines, systems, and electronic data processing programs ordered from the employer, or to provide training in the operation of these machines, systems, and programs ( Section 19 (1) Sentence 1 No. 1, No. 3 of the Employment Ordinance ).
+From a residence law perspective, work and materials contracts present numerous challenges, as the delivery of the manufactured products or systems usually requires the seller's employees to enter Germany.
+Since entry for installation or maintenance usually only involves short-term stays, a national visa for work and materials contracts cannot often be issued.
+The legislature has recognized this problem.
+The law therefore permits the short-term stay of foreign workers to set up and assemble or dismantle, maintain or repair machines, systems and electronic data processing programs that have been ordered from the employer, or to provide training in the operation of these machines, systems and programs ( Section 19 (1) Sentence 1 No. 1, No. 3 BeschV ).

 2. Visa work supply contract